galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 > 2. Create the `hosts` inventory file if you have not done so yet, defining a `[galaxyservers]` group with the address of the host where you want to install Galaxy.
 If you are running Ansible on the same machine where Galaxy will be installed to, you should set the `ansible_connection=local` variable.
 Lastly, you should explicitly set the `ansible_user` variable to the username to use when connecting to the server.
 Ansible has changed its behaviour over time regarding whether or not `ansible_user` is defined, and it is most effective to define it explicitly even when it can sometimes be inferred.
 >
 >    You shouuld also define a `[dbservers]` group for the hosts that will run Galaxy's database.
 In many cases (and in the case of the Galaxy Admin Training), these will be the same host, but the tutorial is designed to support either scenario, and helps to strengthen understanding of the purpose of host groupings in Ansible for more advanced real-world deployments.
+Here however we suggest using `[dbservers:children]` and adding `galaxyservers` as the child of that.
 >
 >    > > <code-in-title>Bash</code-in-title>
 >    > > ```bash